hasnatsafdar/hasnatsafdar/README.md

 # Hasnat Safdar
-**"Aspiring Engineer specializing in scalable agentic AI architectures, integrating Dapr, OpenAI Agents SDK, and cloud-native frameworks for resilient, modular systems."**
+**"I'm an aspiring engineer focused on building scalable agentic AI systems.
+I work with tools like Dapr, the OpenAI Agents SDK, and cloud-native frameworks to create modular, resilient architectures."**

 ## 🛠️ Languages & Technologies